selwynpolit/d9book/book/composer.md

   description: 'Manage files for your site.'
 ```

-For my patch, I want to remove this section of the `file_entity.links.task.yml` file.
+For my patch, I wanted to remove this section of the `file_entity.links.task.yml` file.

-First get the repo/git version of the module
+First I get the repo/git version of the module:

 ```sh
 $ composer update drupal/file_entity --prefer-source
 ```

-Change the file in the text editor

-Run git diff to see the changes:
+Then change the file in the text editor and run git diff to see the changes:

 ```sh
 $ git diff